-People want to be fulfilled and challenged in their careers, so show them the career path that is available to keep them engaged.
+People want to be fulfilled and challenged in their careers, so show them the available career path to keep them engaged.

-Action: Ask your high-potential employees where they would like to be long-term, tell them exactly how they can get there so they can see the options that are available and that there is an organizational commitment to their goals.
+Action: Ask your high-potential employees where they would like to be long-term, tell them exactly how they can get there to see the available options, and an organizational commitment to their goals.

 5. Emphasize “soft” business skills.

 Soft skills are critical to workplace success, such as business etiquette, writing, initiative, time management, and conflict management are all incredibly important—yet these things are not taught in college.

 Action: Make “business etiquette,” a component of your development and training initiatives.

 6. Provide experiences.